transdigiware/blockchain/vscode-extension.md

 1. Click the **{{site.data.keyword.blockchainfull_notm}}** icon to open the **{{site.data.keyword.blockchainfull_notm}}** tab.
 Click the overflow menu in the smart contracts pane and click **Create New Project**.
 2. Select the smart contract type to generate.
 The **Default Contract** example is recommended for first-time users and demonstrates how to perform create, read, update and delete operations to the public ledger that's shared by all network members.
 The **Private Data Contract** example demonstrates how to perform create, read, update, delete, and verify operations to a collection, that is private to a single network member.
 3. Select the language that you want to create a smart contract in.
-The current options are JavaScript, TypeScript, Go, and Java. **Note:** You can use the VS Code extension to create and test Java smart contracts locally.
-If you are deploying the smart contracts to a production network, JavaScript and TypeScript smart contracts require more resources than contracts written in Go.
+The current options are JavaScript, TypeScript, Go, and Java. **Note:** If you are deploying the smart contracts to a production network, JavaScript and TypeScript smart contracts require more resources than contracts written in Go.
-4. **If you selected JavaScript, TypeScript, or Java**, select an asset to be managed by the example contract.
+4. **If you selected JavaScript, TypeScript, Java, or Go (only in the v2 extension)**, select an asset to be managed by the example contract.
 For example, ***bond***.
 5. Create a folder with the name of your project and open it.
 6. Select how to open your new project.
 The project folder should now open.